phonegap/phonegap-day/README.md

 # PhoneGap Day

-The marketing website for PhoneGap Day
+The marketing website for PhoneGap Day built on DocPad

 ## Install Dependencies